Cohen, et al. v. Subaru of America, Inc., et al.

 • The Court will hold a hearing to decide whether to grant final approval to the Settlement.
 If you have filed an objection on time and attend the hearing, you may ask to speak (provided you have previously filed a timely notice of intention to appear), but you do not have to attend or speak.

-• The Court will hold a Fairness Hearing at 10:00 a.m.
-Eastern Time on November 18, 2024, at the United States District Courthouse, District of New Jersey, Mitchell H. Cohen Building & U.S. Courthouse, 4th & Cooper Streets, Courtroom 5D, Camden, NJ 08101.
-At this hearing, the Court will consider whether the Settlement is fair, reasonable, and adequate, and whether to approve the request for attorneys’ fees, costs and expenses, and the request for Class Representative service awards.
-If there are objections, the Court will consider them.
-The Court will only listen to people who have met the requirement to speak at the hearing (see FAQ 20).
-After the hearing, the Court will decide whether to grant final approval of the Settlement, and, if so, how much to pay the lawyers representing Class Members and the Class Representatives.
-We do not know how long these decisions will take.
-The Court may reschedule the Fairness Hearing, so check this website periodically for further updates.
+• The Court held a Fairness Hearing on December 9, 2024.
+At this hearing, the Court considered whether the Settlement is fair, reasonable, and adequate, and whether to approve the request for attorneys’ fees, costs and expenses, and the request for Class Representative service awards.
+If there were objections, the Court considered them.
+On December 10, 2024, the Court decided to grant final approval of the Settlement, awarded attorney's fees and costs to the lawyers representing Class Members, and awarded Service Awards to the Class Representatives.

 • No. Class Counsel will answer any questions the Court may have.
 But you may come at your own expense.
 If you send an objection, you do not have to come to Court to talk about it.
 You may also pay your own lawyer to attend.
 Your objection will be considered by the Court whether you or your lawyer attend or not.

 • You or your attorney may ask the Court for permission to speak at the Fairness Hearing.
 To do so, you must send a letter saying that it is your “Notice of Intent to Appear in Cohen, et al. v.
 Subaru of America, Inc., et al.,” to the Clerk of Court so that it is received and filed no later than October 29, 2024.
 You must include your name, address, telephone number, the year, make and model and VIN number of your vehicle, the identity of all counsel representing the objector, if any, who will appear at the Fairness Hearing, and your signature.
-Anyone who has requested permission to speak must be present at the start of the Fairness hearing at 10:00 a.m.
-Eastern time on November 18, 2024.
+Anyone who has requested permission to speak must be present at the start of the Fairness hearing.
+The Court will hold a Fairness Hearing on December 9, 2024 at 3:00 p.m.
+ET, Courtroom 5A, becore Judge Christine P. O'Hearn.
 You cannot speak at the hearing if you excluded yourself from the Class.

 • The Notice summarizes the proposed Settlement.
 More details are in the Settlement Agreement.
 You can get a copy of the Settlement Agreement and other documents on the Important Documents page.
 You can also call the toll-free number, 844-552-0070 or write the Settlement Administrator at Subaru Fuel Pumps Settlement, c/o JND Legal Administration, PO Box 91497, Seattle, WA 98111.